Physical Therapy D.P.T.

 Technical Standards

 The physical therapy program at D'Youville is a rigorous program that places specific requirements and demands on enrolled students.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals.
-The technical standards set forth by the Physical Therapy Department identify the attributes needed to establish the knowledge, skills and values necessary to meet the standards of the American Physical Therapy Association (APTA) and the Commission on Accreditation in Physical Therapy Education (CAPTE) in order to achieve the educational outcomes required for initial practice in physical therapy and for lifelong learning necessary for functioning within an ever-changing health care environment and fulfill the physical therapy department mission.
+The technical standards set forth by the Physical Therapy Program identify the attributes needed to establish the knowledge, skills and values necessary to meet the standards of the American Physical Therapy Association (APTA) and the Commission on Accreditation in Physical Therapy Education (CAPTE) in order to achieve the educational outcomes required for initial practice in physical therapy and for lifelong learning necessary for functioning within an ever-changing health care environment and fulfill the physical therapy program mission.
 The mission of the physical therapy department at D'Youville University is as follows:

 • Students graduate as knowledgeable professional doctors of physical therapy committed to life-long learning, leadership and service to society.